-[To be completed] The Principles and Guidelines (P&G) and subsequent Engineering Regulation

-(ER) 1105-2-100, also known as the Planning Guidance Notebook, recognize the inherent variability to water resources planning.
+The Principles and Guidelines (P&G) and subsequent Engineering Regulation (ER) 1105-2-100, also known as the Planning Guidance Notebook, recognize the inherent variability to water resources planning.
 Navigation projects and container studies are fraught with uncertainty about future conditions.
 Therefore, a sensitivity analysis in which key quantitative assumptions and computations are changed is required to assess their effect on the outcome.
 The sensitivity analysis for this study was a repeat of the primary analysis, substituting commodity and fleet forecasts with a range of values that were projected to be below and above the base scenario.
-The HarborSym model used in the basic evaluation included variations or ranges for many of the variables involved in the vessel costs, loading, distances, speeds, etc. However, it used only one basis for the results of a large range of potentially different future commodity and vessel fleet forecasts at Oakland.
+The HarborSym model used in the basic evaluation included variations or ranges for many of the variables involved in the vessel costs, loading, distances, speeds, etc. However, it used only one basis for the commodity forecast, a key area of potential uncertainty.
+The sensitivity analysis presents the results of a large range of potentially different future commodity and vessel fleet forecasts at Oakland.